-Luxury in Old Town Rhodes – Zacosta Villa
+Luxury Hotels in Old Town Rhodes – Zacosta Villa

 Tucked away down a quiet old cobbled street, behind the castle walls and near the Hamsa Bei Mosque lies a quaint villa style accommodation with lovely bougainvillea clad courtyard to eat breakfast or just sit and relax, soaking up the rays.
 With only five suites, Zacosta is another place that’s more of an experience than merely a place to stay.

 Zacosta is one of the ‘freshest’ editions of boutique hotels to the Old Town in that this, too, has been renovated and updated.
 The galleried room I stayed in had literally only been completed in the summer of 2017.

 Expect attention to detail such as bathrobes, slippers, mattress toppers and Wine Tasting sessions – Box 51 – as the owner has collaborated with wineries around Greece to afford the guest the opportunity to garner a taste of Greek wines, also supporting the Greek community.

 For me, Zacosta is perfectly placed to explore the main sights of the Old Town; Palace of the Grand Masters of the Knights of Rhodes for example, and as I said, just amble the streets of this perfect place.